Zhejiang: Waste disposal

 On Thursday, September 15, 2011, more than 500 people from Hongxiao Village protested over the large-scale death of fish in a nearby river.
 Angry protesters stormed the Zhejiang Jinko Solar Company factory compound, overturned eight company vehicles, and destroyed the offices before police came to disperse the crowd.
 Protests continued on the two following nights with reports of scuffles, officials said.
 Chen Hongming, a deputy head of Haining's environmental protection bureau, said the factory's waste disposal had failed pollution tests since April.
 The environmental watchdog had warned the factory, but it had not effectively controlled the pollution, Chen added.
+In 2011, Alibaba partnered with Zheijang government and local environmental groups to create the 'Clean Water Source Action' where a citizen network intended to improve public participation in water-pollution prevention and support government remediation efforts.
+Reports indicated that in 2017 Alibaba built networks in collaboration with non-governmental organizations that worked to safeguard the environment and specifically river channels in the area and the experts were brought in, in addition to volunteers who helped to identify pollution cases in the province.
+Members of the alliance included Alibaba Foundation, Friends of Nature, Institute of Public and Environmental Affairs, Green Hunan, and Beijing Green Foundation.
+The program also created an online platform for information sharing and public reporting.